Mitigating Electric Discharges with EMA3D® Charge Webinar

 The lack of risk assessment and management of electric discharges has led to space mission failures and large-scale electronics recalls amounting to billions of dollars in losses.
 Standards to mitigate discharges have been put in place by numerous entities across industries.
 These standards may be hard to meet, and solutions to meet these standards at the design level are either non-existent, hard to use, or no-longer maintained.

 Leveraging decades of experience, EMA® scientists developed a software solution to tackle these concerns in an efficient, end-to-end workflow integrated in Ansys SpaceClaim.
-From the CAD design to the visualization of results, EMA3D® Charge lets engineers simulate internal charging, surface charging, radiation hardening, and ESDs in both air and solids.
+From the CAD design to the visualization of results, EMA3D® Charge (now Ansys Charge Plus) lets engineers simulate internal charging, surface charging, radiation hardening, and ESDs in both air and solids.

 Join us for this webinar where we will demonstrate the capabilities of EMA3D® Charge by presenting numerous applications across industries.